Are you taking care of your website’s SEO on your own?

-Here, are some common misconceptions that you may have about search engine optimization services and if you go on with them, it could impact your rankings.
+Here, are some common SEO myths that you may have about search engine optimization services and if you go on with them, it could impact your rankings.

-Myth 1: Use specific phases for better rankings
+SEO Myth 1: Use specific phrases for better rankings

 A recent update from Google shows that the search results are not only based on keywords, but also the location from where the query is searched.

 It is also true that not every query is location-based, various users use various phrases to get results and any of these can draw users to your business.